-- Olfactory or visual evidence of sewage, - Ammonia $\geq$ 0.5 mg/L, surfactants $\geq$ 0.25 mg/L, and bacteria levels greater than the water quality criteria applicable to the receiving water, or - Ammonia $\geq$ 0.5 mg/L, surfactants $\geq$ 0.25 mg/L, and detectable levels of chlorine.
+- Olfactory or visual evidence of sewage, - Ammonia \geq 0.5 mg/L, surfactants \geq 0.25 mg/L, and bacteria levels greater than the water quality criteria applicable to the receiving water, or - Ammonia \geq 0.5 mg/L, surfactants \geq 0.25 mg/L, and detectable levels of chlorine.

 Where the source of the illicit discharge to a Problem outfall has been identified, that discharge must be immediately eliminated.
 If a discharge cannot be eliminated within 60 days, the Town of Millis is required to establish an elimination schedule, as well as record the progress in its Annual Reports.
 If the source of the illicit discharge has not been identified, the Town must undertake a catchment investigation of the Problem outfall to begin no later than July 2020.
-Millis currently has one (1) Problem outfall (Outfall ID: E-6) for which the source of the illicit discharge is not yet known and further investigation must be conducted.
+Millis currently has one (1) Problem outfall (Outfall ID: E-6) for which the source of the illicit discharge is not yet known, and the Town plans to perform a catchment investigation on their Problem outfall in 2023.

 During a field investigation in November 2006, flow from outfall E-6 was traced to two potential manholes.
 Based on sampling results, the discharge was determined to be likely just groundwater or a mix of groundwater and stormwater.
 Following the completion of the System Vulnerability Factor (SVF) analysis, this catchment was additionally prioritized for wet weather sampling due to the presence of multiple SVFs.
 Sampling and further investigation will occur prior to Year 10.
 Further investigation may provide better clarity on the system's connectivity and the outfall could be reprioritized.